AAII Investor Sentiment as a Stock Market Indicator

 - The above analyses are in-sample.
 An investor operating in real time during the sample period would have only past data to estimate any net sentiment thresholds for signals.

-- As noted, overlapping return measurement intervals can distort statistics (or, said otherwise, result in signals that are not fully tradable).
+- As noted, overlapping return measurement intervals can distort statistics (or, said otherwise, result in signals that are not exploitable).

-- The cutoff dates for return calculations (closes before report dates) delineate what survey participants may know, but result in future returns that are not fully exploitable by about one trading day.
+- The cutoff dates for return calculations (closes before report dates) delineate what survey participants may know, but specify future returns that are not fully exploitable by about one trading day.